• Christmas Recipes

 Notes

-See photos in the post for help skinning salmon.
+See photos in this post for help skinning salmon.

-For flavorful sauce ideas, see the list with links in the post.
+For flavorful sauce ideas, see the photos of ideas at the end of the post.

 Nutrition